kubewarden/docs/src/writing-policies/swift.md

-We haven't done extensive testing, but from our initial research it seems the performance of WASM modules produced by the Swiftwasm compiler *seem* to be slower than the ones produced by the Rust compiler.
+We haven't done extensive testing, but from our initial research it seems the performance of Wasm modules produced by the Swiftwasm compiler *seem* to be slower than the ones produced by the Rust compiler.

 It's also critical to perform some post-build optimizations before using the